 - Content not compelling to convert visitors (low average time on site and high bounce rate)

-- Lack of a strong call to action (low interaction with call to action elements of your page)
+- Lack of a strong call to action (low interaction with a call to action elements of your page)

 - Wrong or poor marketing (low traffic coming from your marketing sources such as pay per click or banner advertising)